APJansen/TDUr/README.md

 ![plot](./images/UrBoards.png)

-The game is played by 2 players, on the board shown above, to the right an ancient Sumerian board and to the left my Mondriaan interpretation.
+The game is played by two players, on the board shown above, to the right an ancient Sumerian board and to the left my Mondriaan interpretation.
 The yellow squares are not part of the board, but indicate the start (left) and finish (right) squares.
 Each player starts with 7 stones, as indicated on the start square.
 The crosses correspond to the "rosettes" on the original board, and have a special function as explained below.

-The goal of the game is to be the first to bring all 7 stones from the start to the finish.
+The goal of the game is to be the first player to bring all 7 stones from the start to the finish.
 Stones move along the route indicated in the image below.
 The middle row is where the routes overlap and players can capture eachother's stones.

 ![plot](./images/UrBoardRoutes.png)